Park Office Address

 The public may rent motorboats, patio boats, pedal boats, and canoes at the East Beach marina area.
 Kayaks can be rented at the Kayak Center at the east beach.
 Any size boat may be launched at the public boat ramp.
-For more information on rental boats and fees, see our Boating and Sailing page.
+For more information and a schedule of fees, see our Boating and Sailing page.
 The boat speed limit is 10 miles per hour on the entire lake.

 Interpretive staff accompany visitors on scheduled natural and cultural history boat tours of the lake.
-Call the Rocky Ridge Visitor Center at (510) 544-3146 for information.
+Call the Del Valle Visitor Center at (510) 544-3146 for information.